FractalFeldspar/FractalFeldspar.github.io/_pages/about.md

 If you would like to chat, please reach out!
 I am always eager to meet new people.

-Other interests: electronics, rock climbing, sci-fi books, and cooking experiments.
+Other interests: electronics, rock climbing, reading biographies, and cooking.